-Figure 18: Split of cost effective instances, investment and carbon saving potential between different types of building fabric measures for the Cardiff city region.
+Figure 16: Split of cost effective instances, investment and carbon saving potential between different types of building fabric measures for Wales (a) with further breakdown of the investment and emission savings for wall insulation measures (b).

-Figure 19 and Figure 20 provide a more detailed picture of the cost effective measures in each category in terms of CO_2 savings and investment requirement respectively.
+Figure 17 and Figure 18 provide a more detailed picture of the cost effective measures in each category in terms of $CO_2$ savings and investment requirement respectively.
 These are discussed further in the following sections where each of the building fabric measures is analysed in relation to the input data.
-Finally, Figure 21 provides the potential for CO_2 savings, as estimated by the model, normalised by the number of households in each local authority.
+Finally, Figure 19 provides the potential for $CO_2$ savings, as estimated by the model, normalised by the number of households in each local authority.
 This is done to remove the effect of the size of the local authority so that all differences can be attributed to the condition of the stock, the specific fuel mix, or a combination of the two.
-Monmouthshire, Newport and the Vale of Glamorgan emerge as the areas with the greater potential for emission reductions relative to their size.
+Ceredigion, Monmouthshire and the Vale of Glamorgan emerge as the areas with the greater potential for emission reductions relative to their size.

-Figure 19: Detailed potential annual CO2 savings from cost effective building fabric measures per LA.
+Figure 17: Detailed potential annual CO2 savings from cost effective building fabric measures per local authority.

-Figure 20.
-Detailed investment required in cost effective building fabric measures by 2020 per LA.
+Figure 18.
+Detailed investment required in cost effective building fabric measures by 2020 per local authority.

-Figure 21: Detailed potential annual CO2 savings from cost effective building fabric measures per LA normalised by the number of households to account for the difference in size.
+Figure 19: Detailed potential annual CO2 savings from cost effective building fabric measures per local authority normalised by the number of households to account for the difference in size.